SiyiP/linked-blog-starter-md/11 HEENT/SFP Cerebrovascular Disease I+II_Suh.md

 types of edema - which one's caused by stroke
 - vasogenic- typically ppl with tumors
+	- inc. vessel permeability and fluid accumulation outside of brain cells leads to this
+	- vasogenic = a type of brain edema resulting from an **accumulation** of **extracellular fluid due to disruption of the blood brain barrier.**
+	- caused by trauma, inflammation, tumors
 - cytotoxic - caused by stroke! basically **cells no longer hold gradient and bursts and dies off**
 	- this is due to ionic gradient alterations!
+	- this is caused by the failure of ATP-dependent transport of sodium and calcium ions across the cell membrane, causing accumulation of water and swelling
 - hydrostatic
 - osmotic
 risk factors